gjcox/AutoPoet/README.md

 This is very much a WIP, especially since I recently began the process of doing more or less everything again from scratch.
 It's currently exam season, so most of my time is going to revision, but I work on this as a break here and there.

-I'm yet to reimplement most of the IPA handling - I've got all new data structures to account for, but the logic is unchanged so it shouldn't take too long now that the basic implementations of SuperWord and Word are done.

 Most of the getX() functions in apis.WordsAPI are now redundant, and will be deleted soon.

 For some reason the IPA characters are being a PIA and displaying as "?" in outputs, where they previously didn't.
 I know the internal representations are still working because splitting IPA into syllables still works so I really don't know what the issue is.